anyahush/protect-our-planet-quiz/testing.md

 ## Bugs

 ### Resolved
+1. HTML errors
-1. Initial HTML validation through W3C HTML Validation highlighted several bugs.
+    - Initial HTML validation through W3C HTML Validation highlighted several bugs.
 There are as shown below.
     - The type attribute was removed from the JavaScript resources.
     - The href attribute was removed from the modal buttons.
 Data-target and data-toggle were applied instead.